Pinoy True Stories: #NoFilter

-It premiered on May 1, 2019 replacing Red Alert.
+It premiered on May 1, 2019, replacing Red Alert.

 Sports U

 Sports U is a sequel to the long-running Sports Unlimited.
 Dyan Castillejo will profile the lives of Filipino athletes from various sports.
 The segment airs every Thursdays.

-It premiered on February 12, 2015 replacing the Thursday timeslot of TNT: Tapatan ni Tunying.
+It premiered on February 12, 2015, replacing the Thursday timeslot of TNT: Tapatan ni Tunying.

 Local Legends

 Local Legends talks about the unique heritages of local foods, arts, musics, and cultural icons.
 The segment airs every Fridays with a replay every Tuesday mornings.

-It premiered on May 3, 2019 replacing TNT: Tapatan ni Tunying.
+It premiered on May 3, 2019, replacing TNT: Tapatan ni Tunying.

 Previous programs

 Bistado

-In Bistado (Busted), Julius Babao opens the action-packed week to uncover cases of abuse, neglect or cruelty, as well as corrupt practices in the government and the various modus operandi of criminals.
-The segment formerly aired every Monday.

-It premiered on December 3, 2012 and ended on February 2, 2015.
+In Bistado (Busted), Julius Babao reported on cases of abuse, neglect, or cruelty, as well as corrupt practices in government and various modi operandi of criminals.
+The segment aired every Monday.
+It premiered on December 3, 2012, and ended on February 2, 2015.

 Engkwentro

-In Engkwentro (Encounter), Karen Davila mediates between clashing parties in relationships, families and neighborhoods to help them resolve their conflicts and reach an agreement.
-The segment formerly aired every Tuesday.

-It premiered on December 4, 2012 and ended on July 9, 2013.
+In Engkwentro (Encounter), Karen Davila mediated between clashing parties in relationships, families, and neighborhoods to help them resolve conflicts.
+The segment aired every Tuesday.
+It premiered on December 4, 2012, and ended on July 9, 2013.

 Saklolo

-In Saklolo (Help!), news reporters Maan Macapagal and Dominic Almelor lend a hand to people stuck in accidents, calamity or the cycle of maltreatment.
-The segment formerly aired every Wednesday.

-It premiered on December 5, 2012 and ended on July 10, 2013.
+In Saklolo (Help!), news reporters Maan Macapagal and Dominic Almelor helped people in accidents or calamities or are experiencing maltreatment.
+The segment aired every Wednesday.
+It premiered on December 5, 2012, and ended on July 10, 2013.

 Demandahan

-In Demandahan (Accuse), Anthony Taberna provides public legal help and advice to help solve the most problematic disputes in court.
-The segment formerly aired every Thursday.

-It premiered on December 6, 2012 and ended on July 11, 2013.
+In Demandahan (Accuse), Anthony Taberna provided advice to help resolve legal disputes in court.
+The segment aired every Thursday.
+It premiered on December 6, 2012, and ended on July 11, 2013.

 Hiwaga

-In Hiwaga (Mystery), Atom Araullo explores mysterious phenomena as he unmasks the truth behind supernatural occurrences.
-The segment formerly aired every Friday.

-It premiered on December 7, 2012 and ended on March 14, 2014.
+In Hiwaga (Mystery), Atom Araullo explored mysterious phenomena and supernatural occurrences.
+The segment aired every Friday.
+It premiered on December 7, 2012, and ended on March 14, 2014.

 Mutya ng Masa

 In Mutya ng Masa (Pearl of People), Doris Bigornia talks about simple interests, problems and difficulties, and easy sources of happiness that every normal Filipino encounters every day.
-The segment formerly aired every Tuesday.

-It premiered on July 16, 2013 replacing Engkwentro and ended on February 3, 2015.
+The segment aired every Tuesday.
+It premiered on July 16, 2013, replacing Engkwentro, and ended on February 3, 2015.

 3-in-1

-In the live talk show 3 in 1, Karen Davila, K Brosas and Atty.
-Claire Castro will discuss a wide variety of topics from news to general interest stories.
-The segment formerly aired every Tuesday.

-It premiered on February 10, 2015 replacing Mutya ng Masa and ended on June 30, 2015.
+In the live talk show 3-in-1, Karen Davila, K Brosas and Atty.
+Claire Castro discussed a wide variety of topics, including news and general interest stories.
+The segment aired every Tuesday.
+It premiered on February 10, 2015, replacing Mutya ng Masa, and ended on June 30, 2015.

 RealiTV

-In RealiTV, Atom Araullo will feature death-defying home videos from various parts of the world.
-The segment formerly aired every Wednesday.

-It premiered on February 11, 2015 replacing My Puhunan and ended on July 1, 2015.
+In RealiTV, Atom Araullo aired death-defying home videos from various parts of the world.
+The segment aired every Wednesday.
+It premiered on February 11, 2015, replacing My Puhunan, and ended on July 1, 2015.